MeganCS/2018_REU/README.md

   - Is the penumbra complete?

   - Is the penumbra large or small?
-(Decide on threshold)

   - Is the penumbra symmetric or asymetric?